Martin5009/Martin5009.github.io/README.md

 ### Who am I?

 I am Martin, a recent electrical engineering graduate and electronics hobbyist.
-I'm currently seeking entry-level industry work in FPGA/digital design, with the eventual goal of designing application-specific integrated circuits (ASICs) after getting some well-needed industry experience.
-On a more personal note, I've recently picked up designing electronics as a hobby.
-Right now I'm designing a digital delay pedal for electric guitar using an FPGA, and I'll be posting demo videos here soon, so keep a lookout if you are interested!
+I'm currently seeking entry-level work as an electrical engineer, with the goal of designing application-specific integrated circuits (ASICs) after getting some well-needed experience.
+I've recently picked up designing electronics as a hobby.
+Right now I'm designing a digital delay pedal for electric guitar using an FPGA, and I'll be posting demo videos here soon, so keep a lookout if you are interested.
 Outside of electronics work, you may also find me producing music or playing badminton at the local courts.

 ### Contact Information